s3904419/ABB-Robot-Web-Service-team-Vivy/README.md

 ## Pre-requisite

-User should have already installed Python and pip on their computer.
+User should have already installed Python and RobotStudio on their computer.

 ## Build and Test